-The survey focuses on central/federal government level and excludes states, regional and local levels and social security institutions.
-The survey excludes all public and quasi-public corporations at all government levels.
-The survey doesn't cover the subordinated offices/ organisations of central government ministries, often referred to as "agencies".
-It also focuses on employees working full-time, excluding consultants and short-term staff.
+This survey collects data on compensation levels of public servants in central/federal/ national government in the OECD countries, and accession countries.
+The survey focuses on the central/federal government level and excludes states, regional and local levels and social security institutions.
+The survey excludes all public and quasi-public corporations at all government levels1.
+The survey does not cover the subordinated offices/organisations of central government ministries, often referred to as "agencies", "executive agencies", except for D1 and D2 positions (Box D.2) and service delivery agents (Box D.3).

-The questionnaire collects data for four typical occupational groups in central/federal government: top managers, middle managers, professionals, and secretaries.
-These occupations are considered relatively representative and comparable across countries.
-Information for these occupations - except the service occupations - is collected from three core ministries (Interior, Finance and Justice) and three sectoral ministries (Education, Health and Environment).
-Box D.1 describes the typical responsibilities of the ministries covered in this survey.
+The questionnaire asks for information concerning a number of occupations within central/federal/national government grouped under four basic headings: top managers, middle managers, professionals, and secretaries.
+The selected occupations are considered relatively representative and comparable across countries.
+Information for those positions is collected from three core ministries (Interior, Finance, and Justice) and three sectoral ministries (Education, Health, and Environment) (Box D.1).